Magro28/javaRayTracer/README.md

 ## Features
 ### Antialising
-Antialising is implemented and can be adjuster by samples per pixel.\
+Antialising is implemented and can be adjusted by samples per pixel.\
 ![Antialising!](docs/antialising.png)

 ## Referenz